pjstadig/reducible-stream/README.md

 transducer applied to it, and whether that transducer fully consumes the stream or not, the stream will get cleaned up.

+## Consequences
+The reduction process is eager, so you obviously need to consider that.
+In addition, the reducible stream object is I/O, and can only be used once.
+If you try to reduce it again you'll get an exception about the stream being closed.

+The reducible stream also exposes a seq interface, so you can use it with sequence operations, however, the entire sequence will be preloaded into memory.
+This may or may not be a problem, given that you get automatic resource management.

+Using a reducible stream with reduction is the preferred method, since it allows you to terminate the reduction early, or reduce for side effects and not load the entire sequence into memory.

+This is all very side-effecty...so get over it!

 ## Usage

 There are four interfaces to this library: `decode-lines!`, `decode-edn!`,